cosmos/gaia/docs/resources/service-providers.md

 `gaiad` is the tool that enables you to interact with the node that runs on the Cosmos Hub network, whether you run it yourself or not.
 Let us set it up properly.

-In order to set up `gaiad`, use the following command:
+In order to set up `gaiad` on a local machine and connect to an existing Full Node, use the following command:

 ```bash
 gaiad config <flag> <value>
 ```

-It allows you to set a default value for each given flag.

 First, set up the address of the full-node you want to connect to: